Arohrba5/fintech-analyst/README.md

 Example questions it can answer include:
 - 1. What are the sources of revenue for Toast?
-- 2. What are business risks facing Fiserve
+- 2. What are business risks facing Fiserve?
 - 3. Compare PayPal's strategic initiatives with Square's strategic initiatives.

 ---